This post contains an affiliate link.

 Dwarf, Bear and Otter cross over Calix Stay, the river which separates the World Before Time from Atlanton Earth.
 Though initially unsure of the purpose of their quest, they meet some wizards and a few trustworthy humans who help keep them safe and guide them along their journey.
 The three unassuming friends have a pivotal role to play in the fight against the Dark Queen, who seeks to gain control over all the earth.

-This book started out on shaky footing from the start, when it stated on the cover, “Beginning a great new saga for all who love THE LORD OF THE RINGS!”
+We’re going really retro here!
+This is one of the books that came in my Books by the Foot sci-fi/fantasy box.
+It started out on shaky footing from the start, when it stated on the cover, “Beginning a great new saga for all who love THE LORD OF THE RINGS!”
 The author was just setting himself up for some unflattering comparisons and critiques.
 If the cover hadn’t mentioned The Lord of the Rings, I would have read this with a completely open mind.
 As it was, I was too busy trying to compare the two.

 Circle of Light is not even in the same league as The Lord of the Rings, It’s like saying that Palmers and Ghiradelli chocolates taste the same.
 Anyone with a modicum of good taste can tell the difference.
 In addition to that, many elements of the story seem like a direct rip-off of The Lord of the Rings.
 But let’s lay those issues aside and simply talk about the merits of this story.